1. Why China? The Supplier Landscape for DTC Dropshipping

 DHgate.com

-B2B/B2C Wholesale MarketplaceDHgate (short for Dunhuang Gate) is one of China's largest B2B cross-border eCommerce platforms, connecting Chinese wholesale sellers with international buyers.
-It bridges the gap between Alibaba (purely B2B) and AliExpress (B2C retail) by offering small wholesale quantities — typically 2–50 pieces.
+B2B/B2C Wholesale MarketplaceDHgate (short for Dunhuang Gate) is one of China's larger B2B cross-border platforms.
+It sits between Alibaba (pure B2B) and AliExpress (pure B2C), connecting Chinese wholesalers to international buyers with small wholesale MOQs — usually 2 to 50 pieces per SKU.

 Pros